Glenn Murcutt, Marika-Alderton house, Yirrkala Community, 1991-94. Photograph by Glenn Murcutt. Courtesy of the Pritzker Prize Jury Media Office 2002.

 - Submissions from Australia to the Venice Biennale

-- Our House - Histories of Australian Homes
+- Australian Heritage Commission, Our House - histories of Australian homes

 - University of Sydney